-Traveling in Groups Traveling in large groups can cause significant impacts if care is not taken to prevent such impacts.
+Traveling in large groups can cause significant impacts if care is not taken to prevent such impacts.
 Your group should learn to Leave No Trace to prevent further regulation of large groups.

 Your Group Camp

 Groups of seven or more camping in the Sol Duc/Seven Lakes Basin, Hoh Lake Trail, Hoh River Valley, Grand Valley, Royal Basin, Flapjack Lakes, Lake Constance and Upper Lena Lake areas must camp in designated “group sites.”
-Reservations for group sites in these areas may be made by calling the WIC.

 In other high-use areas, concentrate use.